Martin Bommas

 Martin Bommas (born 1967 in Heilbronn) is a German Egyptologist, archaeologist, and philologist.
-He is a professor and Museum Director at the Macquarie University History Museum in Sydney, Australia and the Director of the Qubbet el-Hawa Research Project (QHRP) in Aswan, Egypt.
-He has published widely on ancient Egyptian mortuary liturgies, rituals and religious texts spanning the Old Kingdom to the Christian era.
-In archaeology, he has examined the Old and Middle Kingdom settlement remains and the 18th Dynasty temple of Khnum at Elephantine as well as the Old and Middle Kingdom Lower Necropolis at Qubbet el-Hawa.
-As a museum director, his focus is on historical anthropology, decolonisation and the repatriation of illicitly trafficked artefacts.
+He was a professor and Museum Director at the Macquarie University History Museum in Sydney, Australia.
+He is the founding director of the Qubbet el-Hawa Research Project (QHRP) in Aswan, Egypt.
+He has published on ancient Egyptian mortuary liturgies, rituals and religious texts spanning the Old Kingdom to the Christian era.
+In archaeology, he has examined the Old and Middle Kingdom settlement remains and the 18th Dynasty temple of Khnum at Elephantine.
+At Qubbet el-Hawa, he discovered a necropolis inhabited by the local non-administrative elite dating to the late Old Kingdom and First Intermediate Period, excavating mostly unlooted tombs.
+He left Macquarie University in 2023.

 Academia

 Martin Bommas studied Egyptology at the University of Heidelberg, completing his M.A. in 1994 and his PhD in 2000.
 During this period, he worked in the Egyptological Institute of Heidelberg as a research associate in the library (1988) and a tutor of undergraduate students in Egyptology (1991-1994) before becoming Lecturer in Egyptology (1994-2002).
-Following his time in Heidelberg, he was appointed Assistant Professor at the Egyptological Seminar at the University of Basel in 2001-2004 and Lecturer in Egyptology in 2004-2006.
+Following his time in Heidelberg, he was appointed assistant professor at the Egyptological Seminar at the University of Basel in 2001-2004 and Lecturer in Egyptology in 2004-2006.
 During this period, he also taught Egyptology at the University of Rome (2004), the University of Zurich (2005), and the University of Sheffield (2006).
 In 2006 he was appointed Senior Lecturer in Egyptology at the University of Birmingham where he taught extensively in the fields of Egyptology and archaeology, and in 2014 he was selected as Reader in Egyptology at the university.
-He remained in this position until 2018 when he accepted his position as Museum Director at the Macquarie University History Museum, part of the Museums and Collections of Macquarie University.
+He remained in this position until 2018 when he accepted his position as Professor and Museum Director at the Macquarie University History Museum, part of the Museums and Collections of Macquarie University.
 He served as the editor-in-chief of the Journal of Egyptian Archaeology from 2014-2018.
 Since 2008 he has also been the editor-in-chief of the Cultural Memory and History in Antiquity series of Bloomsbury publishing.
-Since 2021, he has been the Editor-in-Chief of Studies in Egyptian Archaeological Science, published by Andromeda Publisher.
+Since 2021, he has been the Editor-in-Chief of Studies in Egyptian Archaeological Science.
+Martin Bommas has (co-)published 23 books and 147 articles, including the first biography of Pharaoh Tutankhamun in 2024.